Ethel-Ecc/ckan-wit-documentation/docs/source/usage/installation.rst

 Installation
 =============
-CKAN-WIT is a metadata library for opendata portal.
-It is recommended as it’s a higher-level tool that simplifies metadata aggregation for common use cases across
-CKAN-compatible opendata portals.
+``ckan-wit`` is a metadata library for opendata portal.
+It is recommended as it’s a higher-level tool that simplifies metadata aggregation for common use cases across CKAN-compatible opendata portals.
 This installation process applies to the proof-of-concept for which the library is being built and therefore sticks to some pythonic environment settings to show how it can be installed and used.

 .. note::
     Hey buddy, please, before you go any further, make ensure you have Python >= 3.6 and that it's available from your command line.
 You can check this by simply running::